 At least 16 semester hours of approved courses, selected in consultation with the faculty advisor, are required.
-A minimum of 16 hours is taken in this area of emphasis if the student has a master’s degree, 52 hours if admitted without a master’s degree.
+A minimum of 16 hours is taken if the student has a master’s degree and 52 hours if admitted without a master’s degree.
 Everyone enrolls in a breadth core that involves exposure to the range of topics typically associated with a degree in Educational Psychology.
 Nevertheless, students are typically admitted into one of the following 2 focus areas: Human Development and Learning (HDL) or Measurement, Assessment, Statistics, and Evaluation (MESA) .

 Within each focus area, students may select the remaining courses to form their own area of specialization (minimum of 14 hours).
 These courses are usually chosen in consultation with a faculty advisor.
 A minimum of 8 hours should be Educational Psychology or Psychology courses.
 At least 3 of these 8 hours should be taken in the Psychology Department.
 Note that the required course hours are the minimum number required.
 Many students will wish to take more than the minimum number of courses or may be required to do so by their advisors.

 Although students may take all their courses in the College of Education and the Psychology Department, they are strongly encouraged to take courses in other UIC departments or at other universities through the Traveling Scholar Program (see the introduction to this section).
 Such courses can strengthen students’ conceptual and methodological knowledge needed for independent research and broaden the range of research perspectives of faculty members in a specific area of interest.